To be patentable, it takes a invention.

 - a substance found in nature produces a technical effect (eg an antibiotic effect) or a micro-organism that produces that substance;

 - a gene of the human body making it possible to manufacture a certain protein / polypeptide (T236 / 96 or "V28 / ICOS” T1191 / 01).

 2) Special case of biological material

-Moreover, the R27 (a) EPC stresses that is patentable a biological material isolated from its natural environment or produced by a technical process, even when it pre-existed in the natural state ».
+Moreover, the R27 (a) EPC underlines that & #8217; is patentable & #8220;a biological material isolated from its natural environment or produced using #8217; a technical process, even when #8217; it pre-existed in the natural state” .

 3) Special case of gene sequences

 This is also true for human gene sequences R29 (2) EPC :